-where $G = K^T K$.
 Since we employ weight regularization (see Section \ref{sec:regularization}), kernels tend to have very small weights even if they are not pruned.
-Combined with a threshold value of $10^{-24}$, this mode checks the possible numerical instability caused by weight regularization.
+Combined with a threshold value of $10^{-24}$, this heuristic checks the possible numerical instability caused by weight regularization.
 Formally,

 which is basically the same criteria as det.
-However, in Section \ref{sec:set_analysis}, we will see that the floating point constraints prevent the two compression modes from being identical.
+However, in Section \ref{sec:set_analysis}, we will see that the floating point constraints prevent the two pruning heuristics from being identical.